Timtech4u/timtech4u/README.md

 Tim is an active member of various developers communities, where he focuses on making impacts and sharing his experiences whilst learning.

-[![Contact me on Codementor](https://www.codementor.io/m-badges/timtech4u/im-a-cm-b.svg)](https://www.codementor.io/@timtech4u?refer=badge)
+You can also hire me as a freelancer on CodeMentor [![Contact me on Codementor](https://www.codementor.io/m-badges/timtech4u/im-a-cm-b.svg)](https://www.codementor.io/@timtech4u?refer=badge)